 Legislative requirements, including the UK General Data Protection Regulation (GDPR), require all public sector organisations to ensure appropriate technical protections are in place when suppliers process personal data on our behalf.
 The Security of Network and Information Systems (NIS) Regulations require that a Competent Authority is in place to ensure that essential service sectors have robust cyber security.

 Scottish Ministers are considered to be the Competent Authority for Health in Scotland, as such they have a regulatory responsibility for oversight and enforcement of the NIS Regulations.
 All NHS Scotland health boards are considered to be Operators of Essential Services and therefore must comply with the standards set out in the NIS Regulations.
 Standards cover managing security risk, defending systems against cyber-attack, detecting cyber security events and minimising the impact of cyber security incidents.

 What the work area does

-The NIS Regulations are primarily aimed at improving cybersecurity, but is not in itself a cybersecurity law.
+The NIS Regulations are primarily aimed at improving cyber security, but is not in itself a cyber security law.
 It can relate to any ‘incident’ that has an impact on a service, where that impact produces a significant disruptive effect.
 It also includes impacts that have ‘non-cyber’ causes, for example interruptions to power supplies or natural disasters such as flooding.
-The Scottish Government’s Digital Health & Care Division on behalf of the Scottish Health Competent Authority handle the operational duties and actively work towards ensuring networks and information systems are resilient.
+The Scottish Government’s Digital Health & Care Division on behalf of the Scottish Health Competent Authority handles the operational duties and actively work towards ensuring networks and information systems are resilient.
 This is a crucial part of protecting essential services.